Pregnancy and Infant Loss Awareness Month

 Miscarriage Awareness

-At 7pm wherever you live, you light a candle in remembrance of a specific child, or of children in general, lost to pregnancy or infant loss.
+At 7 pm wherever you live, you light a candle in remembrance of a specific child, or of children in general, lost to pregnancy or infant loss.
 You leave the candle burning until 8pm, at which point, you blow out your candle, and people in the next time zone light their candles for an hour.
+Many virtual Wave of Light ceremonies are held live, which makes them easy to attend.

-This begins in the earliest time zone in countries like Samoa, then passing to island nations like Fiji and the Aleutian Islands, across the globe for a full 24 hours.
+The wave begins in the earliest time zone in countries like Samoa, then it passes to island nations like Fiji and the Aleutian Islands and continues across the globe for a full 24 hours.

 As different time zones light and put out their candles, a symbolic wave of light goes up across the globe for 24 hours, honoring and remembering countless lives.